What are Screen Protectors

 - Better add-on protection to your Phone’s Display.

-- Cheap and effective way to apply thereby, protecting from accidental heavy scratches.
+- A cheap and effective way to apply thereby, protecting from accidental heavy scratches.

 - An increase in durability for drops (Tempered Glass)